 International Cable Protection Committee

-Sharing the seabed in harmony with others
+Sharing the seabed and oceans in harmony

 • International Cable Protection Committee represents 98% of the world's subsea telecom cables